understand/understand-laravel/README.md

 ### Introduction

-This packages provides a full abstraction for Understand.io and provides extra features to improve Laravel's default logging capabilities.
+This packages provides a full abstraction for Understand.io and provides extra features to improve Laravel/Lumen's default logging capabilities.
 It is essentially a wrapper around Laravel's event handler to take full advantage of Understand.io's data aggregation and analysis capabilities.

-### Quick start
+### Quick start (Laravel)

 1. Add the package to your project